Deploy a Zola site

 $ scoop install zola

 Your Linux distro's package manager may include Zola.
-If this is the case, you can install it directly using your distro's package manager -- for instance, using
+If this is the case, you can install it directly using your distro's package manager -- for example, using

 $ pkg install zola